AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/working-with-git/troubleshooting-commits.md

 The log may also include some details on which file caused an error and the reason.
 Typically, this will require you to delete sensitive information or remove any large files.

-Once you have identified and resolved the issue, you can commit your files and pre-commit should now pass.
+Once you have identified and resolved the issue, you will need to re-add your files to the `Staged files` section.
+Then you can commit your files and pre-commit should now pass.

 <figure markdown="span">
     ![Pre-commit pass](../../img/making-commits-5.png){width="600"}